george887/time_series_project/README.md

 7. Which lessons are least accessed?

 Data Science
-While there is a lot of pages rarely accessed, tableau & various fundamentals lessons ie(/cli/creating-files-and-directories, /spreadsheets-overview) were hardly accessed
+While there is a lot of pages rarely accessed, tableau & various fundamentals lessons ie(/cli/creating-files-and-directories, /spreadsheets-overview) were hardly accessed.
 WebDev
 There are hundreds of pages looked at only 1 or 2 times.
 Difficult to pin point what exact topics are not being utilized post graduating.